-On August 28, 2018, the holders of the convertible debentures and the Company agreed to amend the terms of their securities purchase agreement originally executed in October 2016.
-The holders of the convertible debentures agreed to accept on a proportional basis, 7,500 shares of Class B Convertible Preferred Stock in exchange of extending the redemption date to September 30, 2018 (Note 6).
+On August 28, 2018, the holders of the convertible debentures and the Company agreed to amend the terms of their securities purchase agreements originally executed in October 2016 by accepting on a pro rata basis, 7,500 shares of the Company's Class B Convertible Preferred Stock in exchange in exchange for extending the maturity date to September 30, 2018 (Note 6).

-On August 31, 2018, the Company executed six (6) promissory notes, unsecured, with original issuance debt discount of 15%, for a cumulative principal sum of \$862,500.
-The Company promised to pay the note holders the principal sum of \$862,500 on earlier of (i) the third trading day after the closing of the Company's initial public offering, and (ii) November 30, 2018 or such earlier date as these promissory notes are required or permitted to be repaid.
-On closing of this offering, the Company received cash proceeds of \$652,579 on September 5, 2018, net of commission and fees of \$62,850 earned by the placement agent on capital raise, \$30,571 in legal fees, and \$4,000 in escrow fees.
-In addition, the Company issued to the six note holders 18,750 shares of Class B Convertible Preferred Stock valued at \$120,394, and 7,500 warrants to the placement agent, valued at their fair value of \$26,843.
+On August 31, 2018, the Company executed six (6) unsecured promissory notes, with an original issuance debt discount of 15%, for a cumulative principal sum of \$862,500 and gross proceeds of \$750,000.
+The Company promised to pay the note holders the aggregate principal sum of \$862,500 on the earlier of (i) the third trading day after the closing of the Company's initial public offering, and (ii) November 30, 2018.
+At closing, the Company received cash proceeds of \$652,579, which was the gross proceeds of \$750,000, net of placement agent fees of \$62,850, legal fees of \$30,571, and \$4,000 in escrow fees.
+In addition, the Company issued to the six note holders an aggregate of 18,750 shares of Class B Convertible Preferred Stock valued at \$120,394, and to the placement agent 7,500 warrants, valued at their fair value of \$26,843.
+On October 19, 2018, the holders of the six (6) promissory notes agreed to accept unregistered Class A Units at a per Unit conversion price equal to 80% of the per Unit purchase price in the Company's initial public offering.
+The Company will recognize \$215,625 of loss as a result of the modification of the terms of the promissory notes.

-On September 13, 2018, the Company and Panosian has satisfied the Judgments by payment of \$252,924.69 (which included \$10,303.48 post judgment interest) to Minassian and by issuing him shares of common stock reflecting a 7% ownership stake in the Company (Note 9).
+On September 13, 2018, the Company and Panosian have satisfied the Judgments by payment of \$252,924.69 (which included \$10,303.48 post judgment interest) to Minassian and by issuing him shares of common stock reflecting a 7% ownership stake in the Company (Note 9).
+On October 18, 2018, the Company and Mr. Panosian filed a Notice of Appeal from the Order denying their motion for relief from the default judgment (Note 9).

-On September 13, 2018, the Company effectuated a reverse stock split (the "Reverse Split") of its common stock, preferred stock, warrants and options (collectively the "Equity Instruments").
-As a result of the Reverse Split, each 2 units of Equity Instruments issued and outstanding prior to the Reverse Split were converted into 1 unit of Equity Instrument and any other similar instruments convertible into, or exchangeable or exercisable for, shares of common stock.
+On September 13, 2018, the Company effected a reverse stock split (the "Reverse Split") of its outstanding common stock, preferred stock, warrants and options (collectively the "Equity Instruments").
+As a result of the Reverse Split, each two units of Equity Instruments issued and outstanding prior to the Reverse Split were converted into one unit of Equity Instrument and any other similar instruments convertible into, or exchangeable or exercisable for, shares of common stock.
 The Reverse Split did not change the authorized number of shares or the par value of our common stock or preferred stock.
 All share amounts, per share data, share prices, exercise prices or conversion rates have been retrospectively adjusted for the effect of the Reverse Split.